itsarobin/itsarobin.github.io/content/resume.md

 # Experience

 \cvevent{Sep.
 2020 - May 2023}{Senior Software Engineer}{Outside Analytics}{
+  {
+    \itemize
-  {Technical Lead of visualization team for prototype OPIR data visualization application.
-Insturmental in winning the down select phase of a \$500m contract}, {Exploritory/Prototype work for GIS visualizations in Unreal Engine, Unity, and pure rust}, {Authored a web worker based wasm framework for satellite propagation with rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation}, {Imlemented numberous performance enhancements for 3d data visualizations, simulations, and web apps}
+      \item{Technical lead for a prototype system that visualizes realtime satellite data of orbital objects and infrared imagery.
+Instrumental in winning a \$500m government contract},
+      \item{Prototype work for geospatial visualizations in Unreal Engine, Unity, and pure rust},
+      \item{Authored a web worker based wasm framework for satellite propagation with rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation},
+      \item{Implemented performance enhancements for 3d data visualizations, simulations, and web apps},
-  {Designed architecture for: \itemize
+      \item{Designed architecture for: \itemize
         \item A pluggable client for a web/native application
         \item Micro services supporting client applications responsible for data transformation/manipulation/creation, multi-client interaction, and more
         \item Client-side architecture for accurate and performant rendering of up to 50k space objects in a web app.
-    \item Visualization, introspection, and creation of multiple GIS products in an Unreal client, including blueprint support.
-GIS products include: \itemize
+        \item Visualization, introspection, and creation of geospatial data in an Unreal client with blueprint support.
+Including: Point clouds, static/real-time satellite imagery, satellite historic/predicted position, and track lines
-        \item Point cloud data
-        \item Static satellite imagery
-        \item Real-time satellite imagery
-        \item Satellite historic and predicted position data
-        \item Track line data
         \item[\\] \phantom{no}
+      }
   }
 }